djay/covidthailand/README.md

       "Vaccinations Group Risk: Location {1|2} Cum":115.0,
 ```
 - Note
+   - The previous data per province is no longer updated in the reports so this download has been removed.
    - "Vaccinations Given 1/2 %" refers to the % of allocation, not against population.
    - 1/2 refers to shot 1 or shot 2.
    - Some days some tables are images so there is missing data.